mongodb/selected-tests/README.md

 ### Pydoc

-This project is check with [pydocstyle](https://github.com/PyCQA/pydocstyle).
+This project is checked with [pydocstyle](https://github.com/PyCQA/pydocstyle).
 This ensures that best practices for pydoc's are followed and that every function and class has a pydoc associated with it.

 In order to run it locally, run
 ```
-pydocstyle src --add-ignore=D104
+pydocstyle src
 ```

-We ignore D104 as it is looking for "Missing docstring in public package".
-Since we're running these packages in kanopy and aren't uploading them anywhere, this check doesn't really add much value.

 ##Swagger